 If you are running in an environment where there will be radiant sun directly beating down on your head, you might choose a hat to protect your scalp and face.
-This is a fine choice, as long as you choose a hat made of materials that allow air to flow through, such as mesh.
+This is a fine choice, as long as you choose a hat made of materials that allow air to flow through, such as a mesh.

 A visor can provide the same sun protection, moisture blocking, and cooling properties as a hat.
 Like a hat, you want to make sure that the visor is made of a breathable material.
 It is also important to make sure that you reduce glare as much as possible.
 Selecting a white visor with a black under brim is the best choice to reduce glare while you run.

-Q: Can I wash my visor?
+q: Can I wash my visor?

 We give the same advice we always give when it comes to washing your athletic gear: read the care instructions.
 Different gear has different materials and construction and this means it requires different levels of care.
 Often mis-washing can result in unnecessary wear and tear and will reduce the overall durability of your purchase.
 You want to get the most out of your athletic gear and to do that you have to make sure and wash it right.

 Sweat stains are extremely common when it comes to hats and visors.
 They won’t have a major impact on the performance of you or your visor but can be unsightly.
 We do have some general advice we recommend checking your care instructions anytime before washing.

 To remove the sweat stains it is recommended that you soak the visor in a mixture of cold water and white vinegar for 20 to 30 minutes.
 Once removed from the mixture then you should run cold water over the soiled area while rubbing the stain.
 Afterward, wash as you normally would and this should remove any trace of sweat from the affected clothing.